Are Bridging Loans Risky?

 Payment arrears

-Although bridging loan costs have reduced in recent years, the interest rates charged are still higher than those on mortgages.
+Although bridging loan costs have reduced in recent years, the interest rates charged are still higher when compared to those on mortgages.

-The higher rates charged lead to higher monthly payments, which can be difficult to keep up.
-Should you fail to keep up the payments, you’ll find yourself at risk of your loan being put into default by the lender.
+This means that the higher interest rates charged lead to higher monthly payments, which can be difficult to keep up.
+Should you fail to keep up the payments, you’ll find yourself in arrears and at in danger of debt escalation or being put into default by the lender.

 Defaulting